MLTaylor880/capstone/capstone.md

 Target = change of 55+ population or 64+ population
 source of target = http://www.census.gov/population/metro/data/pop_data.html
-Data is from the 2000 and 2010 US Census and from 2016 estimates
+Data is from the 2000 and 2010 US Census and from 2015 estimates Once the model is created it can be used for the 2020 census

 Features
 ## Crime data from FBI Uniform Crime Reporting Statistics
-source of crime feature = http://www.ucrdatatool.gov/Search/Crime/State/OneYearofData.cfm
+by state cannot do county since smaller is agencies. source of crime feature = http://www.ucrdatatool.gov/Search/Crime/State/OneYearofData.cfm Found data from 2000 but since I changed my direction I uploaded 2011
-Data is from 2000

 ## Purchasing power by metro area from the Tax Foundation
 http://taxfoundation.org/blog/real-value-100-metropolitan-areas-0